lemire/talks/2020/allsystemsgo/allsystemsgo.md

 # Generic rules regarding "exact" IEEE support

 - Always round to nearest floating-point number (*,+,/)
-- Resolve ties by rounding to nearest with an nearest mantissa.
+- Resolve ties by rounding to nearest with an even mantissa.

 ---